landtechnologies/planning-api-demos/README.md

 ```

 ## Paging by date in Python
-Currently there are limits in the API how how many results you can request for a given query, even with paging.
-However, you can use the combination of `sort=-date_received` and `date_recieved_range_to=yyyy-mm-dd` to create an unlimitted batching system that will let you page through as many results as you need.
-Be careful not to leave gaps in your date range when paging, and remember your batches may overlap slightly so you will need to de-duplciate the results (you can use `_id` for this.
+Currently there are limits in the API on how many results you can request for a given query, even with paging.
+However, you can use the combination of `sort=-date_received` and `date_received_range_to=yyyy-mm-dd` to create an unlimited batching system that will let you page through as many results as you need.
+Be careful not to leave gaps in your date range when paging, and remember your batches may overlap slightly so you will need to de-duplicate the results (you can use `_id` for this).

 For a basic example of how to do this, see `paging_by_date.py`, although you stil need to write the code to check for duplicates.
 Here is the main loop in that code: